GNOME is getting better! More and more useful tools are available to configure the desktop behavior and appearance.

 What can Gnome Tweaks do:

-- Change Themes for app window, mouse pointer, app icons, Gnome Shell (the desktop), and sound.
+- Change Themes for legacy GTK3 apps, mouse pointer, app icons, Gnome Shell (the desktop), and sound.

-- Add, remove, move position of title bar buttons (minimize, maximize, close).
+- Add/remove title bar buttons (minimize, maximize, close), and move the position

 - Manage startup applications.